-ZETES is committed to making the Ten Principles of the United Nations Global Compact on Human Rights, Labour, Environment and nti-Corruption part of its strategy, culture and day-to-day operations, and to engaging in collaborative projects which advance the broader development goals of the United Nations, particularly the Sustainable Development Goals.
+ZETES is committed to making the Ten Principles of the United Nations Global Compact on Human Rights, Labour, Environment and Anti-Corruption part of its strategy, culture and day-to-day operations, and to engaging in collaborative projects which advance the broader development goals of the United Nations, particularly the Sustainable Development Goals.

-Most notably, we are convinced that the solutions provided by our PeopleID and our GoodsID divisions can actively contribute towards the realisation of goals 16 and 3: 'Peace, Justice and Strong Institutions' and 'Good Health and Well-being', respectively goals 8 and 9: 'Decent Work and Economic Growth' and
+Most notably, we are convinced that the solutions provided by our PeopleID and our GoodsID divisions can actively contribute towards the realisation of goals 16 and 3: 'Peace, Justice and Strong Institutions' and 'Good Health and Well-being'.
+Next to this, our soultions shall support our customers in realizing goal 8: